awsdocs/amazon-api-gateway-developer-guide/doc_source/apigateway-control-access-policy-language-overview.md

 For information about how an AWS service decides whether a given request should be allowed or denied, see [Determining Whether a Request is Allowed or Denied](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_evaluation-logic.html#policy-eval-denyallow)\.

-## Common Elements in an Access Policy<a name="apigateway-common-elements-in-an-access-policy"></a>
+## Common elements in an access policy<a name="apigateway-common-elements-in-an-access-policy"></a>

 In its most basic sense, a resource policy contains the following elements:
 + **Resources** – APIs are the Amazon API Gateway resources for which you can allow or deny permissions\.
 In a policy, you use the Amazon Resource Name \(ARN\) to identify the resource\.

-  For the format of the `Resource` element, see [Resource Format of Permissions for Executing API in API Gateway](api-gateway-control-access-using-iam-policies-to-invoke-api.md#api-gateway-iam-policy-resource-format-for-executing-api)\.
+  For the format of the `Resource` element, see [Resource format of permissions for executing API in API Gateway](api-gateway-control-access-using-iam-policies-to-invoke-api.md#api-gateway-iam-policy-resource-format-for-executing-api)\.
 + **Actions** – For each resource, Amazon API Gateway supports a set of operations\.
 You identify resource operations that you will allow \(or deny\) by using action keywords\.

   For example, the `apigateway:invoke` permission will allow the user permission to invoke an API upon a client request\.

-  For the format of the `Action` element, see [Action Format of Permissions for Executing API in API Gateway](api-gateway-control-access-using-iam-policies-to-invoke-api.md#api-gateway-iam-policy-action-format-for-executing-api)\.
+  For the format of the `Action` element, see [Action format of permissions for executing API in API Gateway](api-gateway-control-access-using-iam-policies-to-invoke-api.md#api-gateway-iam-policy-action-format-for-executing-api)\.
 + **Effect** – What the effect is when the user requests the specific action—this can be either `Allow` or `Deny`\.
 You can also explicitly deny access to a resource, which you might do in order to make sure that a user cannot access it, even if a different policy grants access\.
 **Note**
 "Implicit deny" is the same thing as "deny by default"\.